Internships

 Just Food is a food bank and pantry in Douglas County serving individuals and families in need through fresh produce, dairy, meat, and pantry staples, operating with dignity and choice at its Lawrence location.

-The organization is currently seeking one intern for the summer term.
-Interested applicants should review the position description PDF before applying through the honors internship application portal.
+The organization is currently seeking one intern for the fall term.
+Interested applicants should review the full position description (PDF) before applying through the honors internship application portal.

 Housed at the University of Kansas, Monarch Watch focuses on education, conservation, and research related to the monarch butterfly, its habitats, and its migration, and engages community science efforts in Lawrence and beyond.

-The organization is currently seeking one intern for the summer term.
-Interested applicants should review the position description PDF before applying through the honors internship application portal.
+The organization is currently seeking one intern for the fall term.
+Interested applicants should review the full position description (PDF) before applying through the honors internship application portal.

 Situated in a historic 1888 Romanesque-style building in downtown Lawrence, the Watkins Museum of History presents exhibits, programs, and resources that explore the heritage of Douglas County from its settlement to contemporary times.

-The organization is currently seeking one intern for the summer term.
+The organization is currently seeking one intern for the fall term.
 Interested applicants should review the full position description (PDF) before applying through the honors internship application portal.

 Qualifications